Start My Answer

 Make an Offer

-There are some notable strategies and techniques to consider which are proven to help reduce the total amount of credit card debt you may ultimately have to pay down.
+Credit card debt can feel overwhelming, but there are ways to find relief.
 Please be advised that these strategies and techniques are not a cure-all and will not be able to get all of your credit card debt wiped away (reality check: no method, strategy or federal law currently exists to forgive and forget all credit card debt).
-Nevertheless, it may be possible to get a percentage of your credit card debt reduced through the following strategies and techniques:

 • Negotiate with your creditors to reach a debt settlement agreement.